20 HEALTH BENEFITS OF CINNAMON

 Another study found Cinnamaldehyde from Cinnamon Bark Oil in its various forms is effective against adenovirus

 .
-Another reason to have our Cinnamon tea which is infused with Cinnamon Bark Oil that has high levels of Cinnamaldehyde (over 75%).
+Another reason to have our Cinnamon tea which is infused with Cinnamon Bark Oil that has high levels of Cinnamaldehyde (between 40-50%).
 Read our Blog post

 on how to take Cinnamon for stomach bugs and flu.